 Twin ponds have a unique architectural design that was an ingenious answer for the water shortage in the area during the dry season.
 Anuradhapura kingdom is in the heart of Sri Lanka’s dry zone, where the perennial water resources dry out during the dry season.
 To make it worst the rain is also seldom during this period.
 As the perennial, water resources deplete and the rain does not contribute considerably to the water level of water storages (tanks, lakes and rivers) in the regions sinks.

-As you stand on top of the flight of steps going deep down into the earth at Anuradhapura, you can see the thick forest and the crumbling historical monument in the backdrop, remembering that you are in the most historical archaeological site on the island.
+As you stand on top of the flight of steps going deep down into the earth at Anuradhapura, you can see the thick forest and the crumbling historical monument in the backdrop, remembering that you are in the most historical archaeological site in Sri Lanka.

 Twin pond of Anuradhapura is the oldest and most well-known stepwell on the island.
 The twin pond is still in very good shape even after about 1500 years.
 The twin pond was built for the use of monks of Mahavihara and it was a part of to the temple complex and was abandoned when the capital of Sri Lanka was moved to Polonnaruwa from Anuradhapura in 11th century AD.

-After many centuries of disuse, it was discovered during the excavation in the old city.
-Today the twin pond is one of the very valuable artefacts that show the architectural and engineering skills of ancient people and it is a clever and sophisticated engineering, could be relevant again today, because Sri Lanka dry-zone facing the spectra of drought over the past few decades
+After many centuries of disuse, it was discovered during the excavation in the old city, in the 18s.
+Today the twin pond is one of the very valuable artefacts that show the architectural and engineering skills of ancient people and it is clever and sophisticated engineering, could be relevant again today, because Sri Lanka dry zone facing the spectra of drought over the past few decades